 Civic Census General Information

-The Civic Census is the official count of dwelling units and the population who are living in these units, by the door to door physical collection and recording of data.
-This count of dwellings and residents may be supplemented yearly with other information such as the periodic age/gender distribution data, etc. This additional data is pertinent to the use and interpretation of the population statistics.
+The Civic Census is an official count of dwelling units and the population who are living in these units, by the door to door physical collection and recording of data.

 For more information contact email@example.com